Northern yellow white-eye

 The northern yellow white-eye (Zosterops senegalensis), formerly the African yellow white-eye, is a species of bird in the family Zosteropidae.
 It is found across sub-Saharan Africa, from Senegal in the west across to southern Sudan in the east and south to northern Angola.
+It was formerly considered to be conspecific with the Angola white-eye.

 Taxonomy

 The northern yellow white-eye formerly included additional subspecies.
 These were split to create the southern yellow white-eye and the green white-eye based partly on the results of a molecular phylogenic study in 2013.